Sequence Model Imitation Learning with Unobserved Contexts: A Bayesian Perspective on the Latching Effect

 We use $\tau \sim \pi^E$ and $\tau \sim \pi$ to denote $T$-step trajectories sampled according to the above distributions.
 We define our value and Q functions as usual: $V^{\pi}(s) = \mathop{{}\mathbb{E}}_{\tau \sim \pi | s_t=s}[\sum_{t'=1}^T r(s_{t'}, a_{t'})]$, $Q^{\pi}(s, a) = \mathop{{}\mathbb{E}}_{\tau \sim \pi | s_t=s, a_t=a}[\sum_{t'=1}^T r(s_{t'}, a_{t'})]$.
 Lastly, let performance be $J(\pi) = \mathop{{}\mathbb{E}}_{\tau \sim \pi}[\sum_{t=1}^T r(s_t, a_t)]$.

 The key difference between on-policy and off-policy imitation learning algorithms is the difference between the center and right SCMs of \figref{fig:scms}.
 On-policy algorithms assume the data they have seen thus far is generated by executing learner $\pi$ (b) while off-policy algorithms assume it is generated by executing the expert policy $\pi^E$ (c).
 The off-policy approximation is what leads to the latching behavior observed empirically: even if the first action was chosen at random, \textit{by treating it as though it was produced by the expert $\pi^E$ (who sees the context $c$ and therefore picks actions that are correlated across time), the learner is likely to continue to repeat the past action}.
-This is also what we observe empirically in the causal bandit problem in the cases where behavioral cloning does not work: the learner continues to play the first arm it chose, ignoring the feedback it gets that it is repeatedly making a mistake, and only matching expert performance on a $\frac{1}{K}$ of episodes.
-We note this places an off-policy learner in a Catch-22 of sorts: they need to use history to narrow down the context but if they do, they can learn a naive latching policy that performs poorly at test-time.
+This is also what we observe empirically in the causal bandit problem in the cases where off-policy IL does not work: the learner continues to play the first arm it chose, ignoring the feedback it gets that it is repeatedly making a mistake, and only matching expert performance on a $\frac{1}{K}$ of episodes.
+We note this gives the off-policy learner a choice between fire and pyre (in the words of \citet{littlegidding}): they need to use history to narrow down the context but if they do, they can learn a latching policy that performs poorly at test-time.